 Regularly monitoring your credit and fixing errors is important, but so is dealing with legitimate negative items that are affecting your score, such as not missing any payments.
 Paying down high credit card balances and limiting new credit inquiries will improve a credit score, but one of the best ways to improve it is to pay your bills on time.

 Otherwise, those late bills could lead to higher interest rates and higher bills down the road.

-With support and guidance, your Money Coach will help you make smart everyday decisions that improve your credit and, in turn, improve your overall finances.
+With support and education, your Money Coach can help you make smart everyday decisions that improve your credit and, in turn, improve your overall finances.
 Call 888-724-2326 today to get started!

 ¹“Using Consumer Reports: What Landlords Need to Know.”
 Federal Trade Commission, October 2016, https://www.ftc.gov/tips-advice/business-center/guidance/using-consumer-reports-what-landlords-need-know.
 Accessed 6 June 2017.